clairefro/rw-mycelium/README.md

 ## Usage

-All source docs are maintained in source.
-Gitlocalize is used to sync source with respective target languages in `i18n` directory.
+All source docs are maintained in `source`.
+[Gitlocalize](https://gitlocalize.com/) is used to sync source docs with respective target languages in `i18n` directory.

 It is important that the target dir structure is a mirror of the source dir structure, and the Gitlocalize translations are configured accordingly.